Client Oriented Project Management

 Several years ago, the global pharmaceutical outsourcing market was valued at over $70billion with an expected annual growth rate of 6.6% 1.
 We estimate that on any given day, hundreds, if not thousands, of outsourcing projects are being carried out.

 When surveyed, biopharma companies typically cite CDMO selection criteria that falls under the heading of capabilities and capacity.
 Does the CDMO have the technical know-how™ I need, and can they do the work on my timeline?
 However, project management operations serves as the conductor that advances projects unimpeded.
 With the significant amount of outsourcing being done by the pharmaceutical industry, we believe project management has earned the right to be a critical factor in CDMO selection and deserves some exploration and understanding.

-Over our 26-year history and having successfully completed over 400 development projects, Pii has developed and refined project management operations to ensure outcomes are achieved and client expectations are exceeded.
+Over our 26-year history and having successfully completed over 400 development projects, Pii has developed and refined project management operations to ensure outcomes are achieved and customer expectations are exceeded.
 We have found that excellent project management has seven distinct features.

 Seven Features of World Class Project Management

 Our experience tells us that changing project managers is highly disruptive for a project, contributing to confusion, potentially causing delays, and sometimes even project failure.
 Rather, we’ve learned the value of assigning a single project manager for the entire lifecycle of the project, this best serves the customer’s needs and best leads to project success.

 For contract development and manufacturing organizations (CDMOs), projects have a defined beginning and end and are therefore temporary, but project managers should not be.
 Ad hoc assignments of personnel to project manager roles is not a best practice.
 Project management teams ought to be comprised of professionals who find project management to be their life’s work.
 CDMOs should continuously improve their project management operations through ongoing development of their project managers, both with formal education and training, and with company internal development programs.